ECON 0150 | Economic Data Analysis

 Summary

-• Line graphs help simplify the visualization of multiple categories.
+• Line graphs simplify multiple categories on a single plot

 Exercise 1.4 | Coffee Shop Transactions